Constacyclic codes with best-known parameters: Introduction

 \subsection{Background}

 Let $\F_q$ be the finite field with $q$ elements and $\F_q^* = \F_q \setminus \{0\}$.
 A $q$-ary $[n,k,d]$ linear code $\C$ is a $k$-dimensional linear subspace of $\F_q^n$ with minimum distance $d$.
 Here, $n$ is called the length of $\C$.
-The linear code $\C$ is said to be distance optimal if there is no $q$-ary $[n, k,\ge d+1]$ linear code.
-In addition, $\C$ is said to be distance almost-optimal if there is a $q$-ary $[n, k,d+1]$ linear code but there is no $q$-ary $[n, k,\ge d+2]$ linear code.
-Moreover, $\C$ is said to be distance best-known if $d$ is the maximal minimum distance of all known $q$-ary linear codes with length $n$ and dimension $k$.
+The code $\C$ is said to be distance-optimal (or, optimal, for short) if there is no $q$-ary $[n, k,\ge d+1]$ linear code.
+In addition, $\C$ is said to be distance almost-optimal (or, almost-optimal, for short) if there is a distance-optimal $q$-ary $[n, k,d+1]$ linear code.
+Moreover, $\C$ is said to be best-known if $d$ is the maximal minimum distance of all known $q$-ary linear codes with length $n$ and dimension $k$.